nvnklk/bag-of-words/BagOfWords/README.md

 The following are default options available.
 However, this may vary depending on specific extensions.

  	-caseSensitive            	Retain the capital characters in the term
 	-debugLog                 	Output debug log
  	-help                     	Print this help -minWordLength <arg>      	Minimum word length to consider, default is 3 -ouputDir <arg>           	Directory to write output -outputSingleFile <arg>   	Output single file with each line corresponding
-    	                       to an input source file -replaceJargons           Replace jargon words with full words -retainNum                Retain the numerals -sourceDir <arg>          Directory containing input documents -documentsPerLine         Files contain documents one per line -stemAlgo <arg>           Stemming algorithm to use -stopWordsFile <arg>      Stop words file -termChunkChars <arg>     Chunk characters eg. ";,_:"
+    	                       		to an input source file -replaceJargons           	Replace jargon words with full words -retainNum                	Retain the numerals -sourceDir <arg>          	Directory containing input documents -documentsPerLine         	Each line is a document in the input file(s) -documentIdDelimiter <arg>	Term left to delimiter is considered document Id, default is space
+ 	-stemAlgo <arg>           	Stemming algorithm to use -stopWordsFile <arg>      	Stop words file -termChunkChars <arg>     	Chunk characters eg. ";,_:"
  	-ignoreSpecialChars <arg> 	Special characters to ignore eg. "_$" -useStemming              	Stem the words extracted -useWeight                	Use weights for words -printVocabulary		  	Print the vocabulary to a file 'voc.txt' -hashTerms	<arg>		  	Hash the term if its length exceeds <arg>
+ 	-noStemming				  	Do not stem the terms

+Additional options for EnBagOfWords
+	-preserveDocId 		  	  	Retain the document ids from input

 Additional options for JavaBagOfWords

 	-splitCamelCase 		  	Split camel cased words
 	-retainCompoundWords	  	Retain compound terms (eg.camel cased) in the model -methodChunking 		  	Create BOW model per method, default is per class -ignoreComments		  	  	Ignore comments in source files
-	-considerCopyright		  Consider terms from copyright notice in source files -noStemming				  Do not do stemming of terms
+	-considerCopyright		  	Consider terms from copyright notice in source files

 Extending
 ---------